dlf.

 I think in structural analogies, and I work shamelessly across every domain the questions require.

-The first computational implementation of counter-interface theory.
 Persistence conditions as infrastructure.
-Refusal as a design outcome, not a failure state.
+Refusal as a design outcome.Book Project

 "I like returning to the same piece of art multiple times.
 Tracking the evolution and change of my relationship to a piece can offer me something different — something I didn't see before."